 Users up for a challenge can actually rely on Pure to up the ante on features they can select.
 Pure is a small set of CSS modules, all of which users can tinker with, mix and match, select and modify, and curate to fit exactly the kind of websites they need to make.
 The extensive range of CSS components and its customizer.
 Will allow you to be able to create stunning applications and websites with strong design components.
 You won’t have any trouble exploring your creativity with pure in mind.
 You can rely on Pure if you want a CSS-intensive tool at your disposal.

 - Pure offers a minimalist approach to website frameworks, which allows you to customize how your elements look like without having to spend too much effort.
 This makes Pure a recommended system for developers who want a change of pace from other ‘mainstream” frameworks.

-- Pure is composed of CSS Modules that make up quite a small framework, this can make your work much easier, much lighter, but at the same time offering the same robust capabilities others have.
+- Pure composed of CSS Modules that make up quite a small framework.
+This can make your work much easier, much lighter, but at the same time offering the same robust capabilities others have.

 Skeleton Is Dead Simple For Straightforward Designs

-- Skeleton is composed of a fluid grid system with 12 columns.
-On its core, it has a maximum width of 960px, and offers you basic typography and minimal styles for elements common in HTML like text areas, inputs, links, and buttons.
+- Skeleton composed of a fluid grid system with 12 columns.
+On its core, it has a maximum width of 960px, and offers you basic typography and minimal styles for elements.
+Common in HTML like text areas, inputs, links, and buttons.